DanielCollins96/My-Modern-Blawg/data/blog/aws-s3-pt1.md

 ### Buckets

 - Identify where an object belongs
-- Objects are store in buckets in lexicographical order
+- Objects are stored in buckets; object keys are listed in lexicographical order

 ### Object